canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/ubuntu-kiosk/secure-ubuntu-kiosk.md

 [This guide](https://developer.ubuntu.com/core/get-started/installation-medias) shows you how to set up a supported device.
 If there's no supported image that fits your needs you can [create your own core image](/tutorial/create-your-own-core-image).
     *   **Using a Virtual Machine (VM)**
 You don't need to have a physical "Target Device", you can follow the tutorial with Ubuntu Core in a VM.
 Install the ubuntu-core-vm snap:
-`snap install --beta ubuntu-core-vm --devmode`
-For the first run, create a VM running the latest Core image:
+`sudo snap install --beta ubuntu-core-vm --devmode` For the first run, create a VM running the latest Core image:
 `sudo ubuntu-core-vm init`
 From then on, you can spin it up with: